MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 2. Open the **Microsoft 365 installation options**.
 3. Select the desired channel, then **Save**.

 Next time the Microsoft 365 Apps check for available updates, the new update channel configuration is sent to the device.
-Next, it download the latest update from the new channel and installs it.
+Next, it downloads the latest update from the new channel and installs it.
 The user experience is like a regular update when it comes to notifications and prompts.

 ## Considerations when changing channels